-Anyhoo, we were happy to be on Island Time and just after 10 were in the Mustang, plugging in the GPS and pulling out, slowly, on the wrong side of the road.
+Anyhoo, we “chose our attitude” (like I also had to do in this filthy villa in Bali) and decide to be happy to be on Island Time and just after 10 were in the Mustang, plugging in the GPS and pulling out, slowly, on the wrong side of the road.
 Which is actually the right side.
 See what I did there?

-We had our own GPS because after Hawaii we’re driving from Nashville to Memphis and New Orleans.
-I’d definitely advise adding the GPS to your booking, but our paper map was also essential for locating which points we wanted to stop at so we could plug those names in.
+We had our own GPS from home because after Hawaii we’re driving from Nashville to Memphis and New Orleans.
+I’d definitely advise adding the GPS to your booking if you don’t have a free data plan to use your phone, but our paper map was also essential for locating which points we wanted to stop at so we could plug those names in.

 Driving anti-clockwise means the ocean is on the right hand side and therefore easy to slip off and stop along the way.
 Beaches, views, shrimp trucks, quirky tourist attractions, shopping outlets and Pearl Harbor, which I’ll list below.

-You can tell who the tourists are – we’re all in convertibles and the brake lights are on at the most ridiculous curve in the road.
+You can tell who the tourists are – we’re all in convertibles and the brake lights are on at the most ridiculous curves in the road.